Thomahawkuru/data_experiment/README.md

 Raw data is included

 # Required MATLAB add-ons
+- Curve Fitting Toolbox
-Curve Fitting Toolbox, Signal Processing Toolbox, Econometrics Toolbox
+- Signal Processing Toolbox
+- Econometrics Toolbox

 # Contents
 The following scripts are the functions that calculate each individual measure.
 The script structure is as followed.
 A main script loads the recorded data from the CSV files and puts the data in a datastructure.
 Then the main scripts runs analysis scripts for each measure.
 Each analysis scritp parses the data from from both conditions to the calculation functions, plots the results and performs a t-test.